rjoos10/ML-Heat-Equation-1D/README.md

   - Max Error and MSE are comparable between Tanh and Sin, but Sin tends to have slightly larger errors for both Adam and SGD optimizers.
 ReLU appears numerically strong but is not reliable due to non-physical behavior shown in the heatmap results.

 - **Optimizers:**
-  - Adam achieves lower total loss compared to SGD.
+  - Adam achieves lower total loss compared to SGD for all activation functions.
 However, sudden peaks are present, likely due to its adaptive learning rate and gradient-based updates.
   - SGD converges faster initially but stabilizes at higher loss values, indicating less accurate solutions.
   - In all cases the Adam optimizer gives a higher Max error and MSE value compared to SGD.
   - These results show that optimizer choice significantly impacts PINN performance, sometimes more than activation function choice.

 - **Visualization:**
-  - Convergence curves differentiate training stability:
-    - SGD converges early but to higher loss values.
-    - Adam reaches lower loss but may show mild oscillations or peaks.
-    - ReLU shows low numerical loss but fails physically when looking at the heatmaps.
   - Heatmaps confirm Tanh and Sin with the Adam optimizer correctly capture the temporal evolution of temperature along the rod.
   - SGD produces asymmetries in the solution, highlighting its limitations, despite lower MSE and Max error values.
   - ReLU heatmaps do not match expected physical behavior, so despite low Max Error or MSE and total loss, it is not suitable for this PDE.